 West American Rubber Company (WARCO) Rides On Energy Efficiency

 West American Rubber Company received an incentive of more than $245,000 to install an energy management system using Automated Demand Response.
 They also participated in the Demand Bidding Program (DBP) and receive about $9,400 in demand response program credits annually.
-With Time-Of-Use rates, it’s the perfect time to learn from WARCO’s energy-saving achievements and apply similar strategies to your business.
+With Time-Of-Use rates and Critical Peak Pricing (CPP) events, it’s the perfect time to learn from WARCO’s energy-saving achievements and apply similar strategies to your business.

 Several manufacturers have already taken advantage of energy-efficient equipment.
 To help your business receive these same cost-efficient benefits, we offer low-interest financing for qualified energy-efficient projects.

 Energy-Efficient Solutions and Tips for Manufacturing>